Parisa-Bagherzadeh/PyDeploy/Assignment13/README.md

 ### AI and BMR App
-This is a wep API usin AI services
+This is a wep API using AI services
 #### How to install
 ```
 pip install -r requirements.txt